T. Peter Brody: Early life and career

-Thin-Film Transistors
+Thin-film transistors

-Over the years 1968–79, Brody developed many electronic uses for thin film transistors, including flexible circuits, aircraft power controls, industrial timers and others.
-His work at Westinghouse culminated in the invention of active matrix technology, using a CdSe TFT to drive each individual pixel of a flat panel display.
-This form of liquid crystal display is the dominant technology in flat panel displays.
+Over the years 1968–79, Brody developed many electronic uses for thin-film transistors, including flexible circuits, aircraft power controls, industrial timers and others.
+His work at Westinghouse culminated in the invention of active matrix technology, using a CdSe TFT to drive each individual pixel of a flat-panel display.
+This form of liquid crystal display is the dominant technology in flat-panel displays.

 When Westinghouse cancelled the research program in 1979, Brody resigned, and two years later founded Panelvision Corporation, the world's first AM-LCD company.
 In 1983 the company introduced the first AM-LCD products into the US market.
 Panelvision was acquired by Litton Systems in 1985, and after a period of consulting, Dr. Brody founded Magnascreen Corporation, oriented towards very large area displays, in 1988.
 This venture was funded in part by Jerome Wiesner, Richard Leghorn of Itek, and Apple's John Sculley, and won contracts worth $7.8 million from the Defense Advanced Research Projects Agency (DARPA).

 Brody left Magnascreen in 1990 to form Active Matrix Associates, a consulting group, and over the period 1991–97 worked on a number of classified projects for DARPA.
 In 1998, in collaboration with two former Westinghouse colleagues, Bob Stapleton and Paul Malmberg, he invented a process for fabricating low-cost thin film electronic circuits by purely additive processes.
 In 2002 he founded Amedeo Corporation (now Advantech US), funded in part by Compaq, dedicated to the exploitation of additive technology.
 The company is concentrating on the development and commercial production of low cost active matrix backplanes for emerging display technologies, including AM-OLED.
 He was active as chief scientist of Advantech US until his death at the age of 91.

-Brody was a Fellow of the Society for Information Display, and a recipient of many awards in recognition of his pioneering work, which became the foundation of a major new industry.
+Brody was a fellow of the Society for Information Display (SID), and a recipient of many awards in recognition of his pioneering work, which became the foundation of a major new industry.
 He published over 70 scientific papers and received more than 60 patents.
-An award has been created in his name to honor outstanding contributions of young researchers to active matrix information display technology.
+The SID created the Peter Brody Prize in 2017 to honor outstanding contributions of young researchers to active matrix information display technology.